Revant-S/tic-tac-toe_common_Task_1/README.md

 ## How to Play
-Access the Game: Visit the hosted Tic-Tac-Toe game here.
-Or just clone the repo and open it in the live server to avoid cors issues
+Access the Game: Visit the hosted Tic-Tac-Toe game on this link : https://revant-s.github.io/tic-tac-toe_common_Task_1/ Or just clone the repo and open it in the live server to avoid cors issues

 ## Technologies Used: HTML, CSS, JavaScript.

 GitHub Hosting: The game is hosted on GitHub Pages.
-Access it here.